Nationality

 Biography

-Claudio Grossman is Professor of Law, Dean Emeritus, and the Raymond Geraldson Scholar for International and Humanitarian Law at American University Washington College of Law.
-He was appointed Dean Emeritus by American University’s (AU) Board of Trustees in recognition of over two decades of commitment, dedication and distinction.
-Throughout his academic career, Professor Grossman has contributed to promoting the rule of law, human rights and legal education in both international and domestic organizations.
+Claudio Grossman is Professor of Law, Dean Emeritus, and the Raymond Geraldson Scholar for International and Humanitarian Law at American University Washington College of Law (WCL).
+He is a renowned authority in the field of international law.
+Throughout his career, Grossman has worked tirelessly to promote legal education, human rights, and the rule of law in a variety of leadership capacities in both international and domestic organizations and has published widely on such issues.

 Selected publications